Frequently Asked Questions

 Russia SMS Best Practices, Compliance, and Features

-Market Conditions: Russia has a robust mobile messaging ecosystem with high SMS adoption rates.
-The market is dominated by major operators including MTS, MegaFon, VEON (Beeline), and Tele2.
-While OTT messaging apps like Telegram and WhatsApp are popular for personal communications, SMS remains critical for business messaging, particularly for authentication, notifications, and marketing.
-Android devices hold approximately 70% market share compared to iOS at around 30%, influencing messaging capabilities and user experience.
+Market Conditions: Russia operates a robust mobile messaging ecosystem with high SMS adoption rates across 143 million mobile subscribers.
+MTS, MegaFon, VEON (Beeline), and Tele2 dominate the market, controlling over 90% of mobile connections.
+While users favor OTT messaging apps like Telegram and WhatsApp for personal communications, businesses rely on SMS for authentication, notifications, and marketing campaigns.
+As of 2023, Android devices hold approximately 69% market share compared to iOS at around 30.6% – this distribution influences messaging capabilities and user experience.
+Learn more about E.164 phone number formatting for international SMS.

-Russia supports standard SMS messaging features with some restrictions on sender IDs and specific compliance requirements for business messaging.
+Use standard SMS messaging features in Russia with restrictions on sender IDs and specific compliance requirements for business messaging.

 Two-way SMS Support